MATCHA-MIT/secsep/README.md

 When searching for a file to include during benchmark compilation, the build system uses the modified version if available; otherwise, it falls back to the base version.
 The priority logic is defined in `$ROOT/benchmark/Makefile`.

-To simplify the linking, we include the definitions of all symbols in the benchmark entry file.
+To simplify the linking, we include the definition of all symbols in the benchmark entry file.

 ### 4.3.2.
 Important Files {#benchmark-directories}

 * `src/`
+  * `include/secsep.h`: Annotation macros used by *SecSep* and ProSpeCT.
-  * `entry/`: Entry points of all benchmarks
+  * `entry/`: Entry point of all benchmarks
   * `boringssl/`: Replaced files for BoringSSL with *SecSep* annotations
 * `third_party/boringssl/`: BoringSSL source tree
 * `scripts/`